jdomainapp/jda/modules/dompattern/ReadMe.md

 All commands are **executed from within the `test` folder** that was created in the set-up section above.

 The test runs will create a sub-folder, named `output`, of the `test` folder, which contains the output source code files.
-Thus, the test folder structure will look like this:
+Thus, the test folder structure with the output will look like this:

 ```
 - test/